NadilBourkadi/portfoliotheme/README.md

 portfoliotheme
 ==============

-This is me figuring out the WP theme for my blog/portfolio.
-Not sure you'll find much of use here if you're not me.
+Original theme code for nadil.co.uk - leaving this here for my own personal reference (mostly the CSS/Templating)